libp2p/specs/RFC/0003-routing-records.md

   - has a particular address been self-certified by the given peer?

-We'll also need a method that constructs a new `RoutingState` containing our listen addresses and wraps it in a signed envelope.
+We'll also need a method that constructs a new `PeerRecord` containing our listen addresses and wraps it in a signed envelope.
 This may belong on the Host instead of the peer store, since it needs access to the private signing key.

-When adding records to the peerstore, a receiving peer MUST keep track of the latest `seq` value received for each peer and reject incoming `RoutingState` messages unless they contain a greater `seq` value than the last received.
+When adding records to the peerstore, a receiving peer MUST keep track of the latest `seq` value received for each peer and reject incoming `PeerRecord` messages unless they contain a greater `seq` value than the last received.

-After integrating the information from the `RoutingState` into the peerstore, implementations SHOULD retain the original signed envelope.
-This will allow other libp2p systems to share signed `RoutingState` records with other peers in the network, preserving the signature of the issuing peer.
+After integrating the information from the `PeerRecord` into the peerstore, implementations SHOULD retain the original signed envelope.
+This will allow other libp2p systems to share signed `PeerRecord`s with other peers in the network, preserving the signature of the issuing peer.
 The [Exchanging Records section](#exchanging-records) section lists some systems that would need to retrieve the original signed record from the peerstore.